Using React Testing Library with RadixUI Components

 The Radix maintainers recommend we use real browsers to test these components via tools like Cypress or Playwright.
 I'm not fond of adding yet another test runner to support PointerEvents, so we're not going to do this.

-To be clear, this is good advice!
-It is especially good advice if you’re already heavily invested in a tool like Storybook that will make unit testing components using a headless browser easier.
-But there’s a lot I don’t like about this solution as well, first and foremost how painfully slow CI runs for test runners like Cypress can be.
-I’d much rather unit test components using a light runner like Vitest or Jest, which takes seconds to complete my test suite runs.
+Radix's recommendation is good advice!
+It is especially good advice if you're already heavily invested in a tool like Storybook that will make unit testing components using a headless browser easier.
+But there's a lot I don't like about this solution as well, first and foremost how painfully slow CI runs for test runners like Cypress can be.
+I'd much rather unit test components using a light runner like Vitest or Jest, which takes seconds to complete my test suite runs.

 So how do we shim left clicks?
 Surprisingly, all we need to do is set PointerEvent to MouseEvent in our test runners setupFiles.